How to install, renew and replace a custom (CA Signed) certificate on VCF Operations for Networks

 successfully copied

-1. Alternatively you can move the new certificate files (.crt and .key) to the folder custom_certs under /home/ubuntu/ directory and then manually delete the older Certificates as well.
+1. Alternatively, the new certificate files (.crt and .key) can be moved to the folder custom_certs under /home/ubuntu/ directory and then the older certificates can be manually deleted.

 2. List the available certificates using custom-cert list command: